pulumi/docs/content/blog/announcing-enum-support/index.md

 ## Try them out!

-You can find enum types integrated into `v3.19.0` of the [AWS provider](https://www.pulumi.com/docs/reference/pkg/aws/) and `v0.3.0` of the [Azure NextGen provider](https://www.pulumi.com/docs/reference/pkg/azure-nextgen/), and we will be adding enums to other providers in the coming weeks and months.
+You can find enum types integrated into `v3.19.0` of the [AWS provider](https://www.pulumi.com/docs/reference/pkg/aws/) and `v0.7.0` of the [Azure-Native provider](https://www.pulumi.com/docs/reference/pkg/azure-native/), and we will be adding enums to other providers in the coming weeks and months.

-**Azure NextGen**: In the Azure NextGen provider, all properties labeled as enums in the OpenAPI spec are represented as such.
+**Azure-Native**: In the native Azure provider, all properties labeled as enums in the OpenAPI spec are represented as such.
 In all, there are over 1300 enums provided in the SDKs.
-The Azure NextGen provider uses both "strict" and "relaxed" enums since the OpenAPI specification explicitly defines its properties as such.
+The native Azure provider uses both "strict" and "relaxed" enums since the OpenAPI specification explicitly defines its properties as such.

 **AWS**: The AWS provider enums are manually identified and maintained as part of the [provider schema](https://github.com/pulumi/pulumi-aws/blob/master/provider/resources.go#L2392-L3375).
 We've already added many that you might find useful, such as Lambda Runtimes, EC2 Instance Types, and IAM Managed Policies, and will continue to add more in the coming months.